bruno78/room-word-sample/README.md

 # Room Word Sample

-This is application is a study on how to apply Room and Android Architecture Components.
+This is application is a study on how to apply Room, LiveData and ViewModel which are part of Android Architecture Components.

+**Basic App Functionality**

 The app displays words in a list (MainActivity, RecyclerView, WordListAdapter).